MissMeg/home-automation-app/README.md

 # Home Automation App

 The goal of this app is to make information more accessible and to have a single place to hold information valuable to a family.
-The app will be made to go with a RaspberryPi touch screen combo so the app can be interacted with and displayed in the home.
+The app will eventually be made to go with a RaspberryPi touch screen combo so the app can be interacted with and displayed in the home.
+For now, the project is made as a website interface so everyone can follow along.

+## Skills Practiced

+* Api connections
+* Database Models
+* Creating a Database
+* CRUD with Database items
+* Routes and "live" site with Flask

 ## Current Features